India backs calls for study on coronavirus origins

-New Delhi: India on Friday supported the renewed global call for a comprehensive study by the World Health Organisation into the origins of coronavirus, days after United States President Joe Biden asked American intelligence agencies to "redouble" their efforts in investigating the emergence of the pandemic amid growing controversy about origins of the virus from a laboratory in China.
+New Delhi: India on Friday supported renewed global calls for a comprehensive investigation by the World Health Organisation into the origins of COVID-19, days after United States President Joe Biden asked American intelligence agencies to find out how coronavirus emerged in China.

+There were growing demands by a sizeable number of countries including the US and Australia to investigate whether the virus originated in the Chinese city of Wuhan in late 2019 from an animal source or from a laboratory accident in December 2019

-In March, the World Health Organisation came out with a report on the origins of the virus but it had failed to meet the expectations of the US and several other leading countries.
+In March, the WHO came out with a report on the origins of the virus but it had failed to meet the expectations of the US and several other leading countries.

 External Affairs Ministry Spokesperson Arindam Bagchi said the follow up of the WHO report and further studies deserve the understanding and cooperation of all.